arangodb/docs/3.6/arangosearch-views.md

     - `"tier"`: Consolidate based on segment byte size and live document count as dictated by the customization attributes.

-{% hint 'warning' %}
-"bytes_accum" policy type is deprecated and remains in ArangoSearch for backwards compatibility with older versions.
-Please always use "tier" policy.
-{% endhint %}

   `consolidationPolicy` properties for `"bytes_accum"` type:

   - **threshold** (_optional_; type: `float`; default: `0.1`)